Now Open

 Other Action Sports in Washington County

-While waiting for Washington Wheels Park to open — or when you want to mix up your session rotation — Southern Utah offers several alternative action sports venues:
+When you want to mix up your session rotation, Southern Utah offers several other action sports venues:

 • Sk8 George Skatepark in St. George — the primary established concrete skate park in the region